daemonraco/json-validator/README.md

 If out look at the end of our example, there's a field called `root`, this will be the first type to check.
 Everything has to start somewhere, right? :D

+## Policies
+If you need to apply policies to your types, follow [this link](docs/policies.md) to obtain more information.

 ## Online
 If you want to try your configurations, visit our online validator at: